LP2851/Algorithm-Demos/README.md

 Key of tiles in visualisations:
 - `LIGHT GREY`: Unvisited tile
 - `DARK GREY`: Wall tile
+- `DARK GREEN`: Path tile (shows path between two tiles)
 - `GREEN CIRCLE`: Starting tile
 - `RED CIRCLE`: Ending tile

-Currently, there are demonstrations of: DFS, BFS.
+Currently, there are demonstrations of: DFS, BFS, Dijkstra's Algorithm.
 More will be implemented at a later date.
 ### Depth-First Search (DFS)
 DFS is a simple graph searching algorithm in which you visit a node, add it to the visited list, run DFS on all nodes neighbours.